Skip to content

 VOCABULARY

 Explicit teaching of vocabulary and terminology is at the heart of our teaching and learning.
 Our lesson format ensures that crucial vocabulary is introduced at the start of each lesson.
 By introducing and explaining new vocabulary, children learn to use words verbally in context which allows them to experiment with language in their own writing.
-Children will be given multiple opportunities to apply this new vocabulary in a variety of ways so that the new language in retained and stored in their long-term memory.
+Children will be given multiple opportunities to apply this new vocabulary in a variety of ways so that the new language is retained and stored in their long-term memory.
 Repetition of vocabulary is planned for throughout topics.

 ORACY

 Our children need to be given the opportunity to verbalise their thoughts and enhance their social, emotional and interpersonal skills.
 They need the skills to be able to communicate in a wide variety of situations.
 In every lesson, children are given the opportunity to talk in pairs or groups.
 Group work skills are taught and children are given regular opportunities to complete group work in all areas of the curriculum.
-With this regular practice, children will leave Wild Bank with the oracy skills they need in the wider world.
+With this regular practice children will leave Wild Bank with the oracy skills they need in the wider world.

 CULTURAL CAPITAL AND LIFE SKILLS